-Tomatoes: rich in antioxidants including lycopene, tomatoes have been shown in some studies to protect against DNA damage and redness from sun exposure.
+Rich in antioxidants including lycopene, tomatoes have been shown in some studies to protect against DNA damage and redness from sun exposure.
 Lycopene is a carotenoid, or type of pigment which contributes to the red color of most tomatoes and is linked to health benefits in studies.

-Mushrooms: aside from vitamins and minerals, mushrooms contain a compound called beta-glucans which are a type of polysaccharide or long-chain carbohydrate.
+Aside from vitamins and minerals, mushrooms contain a compound called beta-glucans which are a type of polysaccharide or long-chain carbohydrate.
 Studies have indicated that beta-glucans may support the skin through regeneration of collagen-producing cells and protecting against environmental burdens.
 Collagen is a protein in the human body, critical for skin, cartilage, and bone health.
 Bonus!
 Beta-glucans are also found in oats and seaweeds

-Green tea: packed full of antioxidants, namely epigallocatechin-3-gallate (EGCg) a potent polyphenol, studies indicate potential skin protective effects of consuming green tea.
+Packed full of antioxidants, namely epigallocatechin-3-gallate (EGCg) a potent polyphenol, studies indicate potential skin protective effects of consuming green tea.
 It has been studied particularly in conjunction with protection against ultraviolet ray damage from the sun and also shows promise for reducing inflammation.

-Omega-3 fatty acids: from salmon and herring to chia seeds and walnuts, be sure to include enough healthy fats in your diet to support the skin.
+From salmon and herring to chia seeds and walnuts, be sure to include enough healthy fats in your diet to support the skin.
 The outer barrier of all cells contain a ‘lipid’ or fatty membrane so the types of fat you consume do get incorporated into your body.
 Studies show that omega-3 fatty acids play a role in the antioxidant defense system of the skin.
 Bonus!
 Nuts and seeds are also rich sources of copper, another precursor to collagen production for skin health.

-Squash: packed full of two antioxidants shown to quench free radical damage in the skin, several squash varieties have proven high content of lutein and zeaxanthin.
+Packed full of two antioxidants shown to quench free radical damage in the skin, several squash varieties have proven high content of lutein and zeaxanthin.
 Orange or red-fleshed squash may be particularly rich in these skin-supporting compounds.
 Squash also contains a high water and fiber content to support hydration and proper elimination.
 Bonus!
 Dark leafy greens, orange pepper and egg yolks are also rich sources of lutein and zeaxanthin.